Dr3dNuX/PdfMetadataExtractor/README.md

 right now all it does is open a pdf file convert it to a string split that string into a list then search that list using key words and return if it found them or not

+i might even use this as some sort of pdf search engine when i make i more effiece and less taxing of sytem resoruces i also plan to ad multithreding for speed.

+my end goal is to just throw on a server and let it mine though a folder of pdfs.